I am a freelance photojournalist based in Portland, Maine, specializing in portraiture and documentary photography.

-Published: O, The Oprah Magazine, The Atlantic, Poets & Writers, People Magazine, KALW: San Francisco Public Radio, Down East Magazine, The President's Committee on the Arts and the Humanities, Maine Women Magazine, Maine Farms Annual Journal, Portland Press Herald/MaineToday Media, New Mexico Magazine, The Drake, Literary Hub, LGBT Weddings, & Black Sheep Bride.
+Published: O, The Oprah Magazine, The Atlantic, Poets & Writers, Down East Magazine, People Magazine, KALW: San Francisco Public Radio, The President's Committee on the Arts and the Humanities, Maine Women Magazine, Maine Farms Annual Journal, Portland Press Herald, New Mexico Magazine, The Drake, Literary Hub, LGBT Weddings, & Black Sheep Bride.

 Clients Include: The Moth, Immigrant Legal Advocacy Project, International Institute of New England, Portland Museum of Art, This Old House, Maine Farmland Trust, American Academy of Nursing, Portland Adult Education, LearningWorks, The Theater Project, Portland Symphony Orchestra, Coffee by Design, Bangor Savings Bank, & The Nellie Mae Education Foundation.

 Awarded Best Photographer in Portland by The Portland Phoenix Best of Portland Awards in 2017.